 It can also help you pay your legal expenses if you need to defend yourself against a personal liability claim.
 However, keep in mind there’s usually a limit on your policy, which your insurer will outline in your PDS.

-For example, Helen and Ben are staying in a hostel in Brooklyn, New York.
+For example, Helen and Ben are staying in a hostel while on holiday in Europe.
 One night, Ben decides to use the communal barbecue, but he isn’t sure how to get the gas working and accidentally causes a fire, which damages the hostel’s communal area.

 While it’s important to know what your travel insurance covers, keep in mind there are several scenarios where your insurer won’t pay for legal liability.
-This includes:
+These exclusions include:

 Because George deliberately inflicted harm on another person, which is illegal, this is an example where an insurer wouldn’t pay for George’s personal liability insurance claim.